polterguy/magic.data.common/README.md

 ```

 Assuming you have the _"sakila"_ database from Oracle installed in your database, and your default
-database type is MySQL - The result of the above will end up looking like the following.
+database type is MySQL, the result of the above will end up looking like the following.

 ```
 data.connect